How to Get Approved

 Obtaining life insurance after prostate cancer also has a lot to do with your current PSA level.

 This is a common term anyone who has had prostate cancer will be familiar with.
 Your PSA should typically be under 4.0 for anyone not having an ongoing cancer scare related to the prostate.
 However, these numbers typically elevate and are a way life insurance carriers and physicians can address the stage and grade of the cancer.
 Undetectable is ideal but it does NOT have to be.
 If you do however, remove the prostate as a treatment, your PSA should never be above .02.
 After treatment is complete you ideally want to be under .01.
+You can read more about life insurance with an elevated PSA.

 If this is not where you currently land, you still have options such as Guaranteed Issue Life Insurance, especially if you are between the ages of 50-85.